Skip to main content

 🛠️ Day 26 Project: The Configuration Pipeline

-Build an unbreakable initialization sequence.
+Build an unbreakable initialization sequence to enforce backend stability.

 • Create a .env file with REDIS_PORT=6379 and IS_LOCAL=True.